suhantudor/crud-node/README.md

 #### Connection config example for MySQL Document Store

 A connection with a MySQL server can be established by creating an instance of MySQLX.
 The connection will be established via call connect.
+Check also `examples` directory.

 ```js
 // config.{ts|js}